-- Provided patient care after January 31, 2020 (Note: patient care includes health care, services and support, as provided in a medical setting, at home, or in the community)
+- Provided patient care after Jan.
+31, 2020 (Note: patient care includes health care, services, and support, as provided in a medical setting, at home, or in the community); and

-- Did not permanently cease providing patient care directly or indirectly
+- Did not permanently cease providing patient care directly or indirectly; and

 Note: Receipt of funds from SBA and FEMA for coronavirus recovery or of Medicaid HCBS retainer payments does not preclude a healthcare provider from being eligible.

-- HHS shares unrecognized provider TINs with 3rd party validators, including Medicaid / CHIP agencies, dental organizations, national provider organizations, etc. (Timing: 7-10 business days)
+- HHS shares unrecognized provider TINs with 3rd party validators, including Medicaid / CHIP agencies, dental organizations, national provider organizations, etc. (7-10 business days)

-- Validator reviews applicant information for eligibility (e.g. actively in practice, in good standing, etc.) and shares results with HRSA (Timing: 7-10 days)**
+- Validator reviews applicant information for eligibility (e.g. actively in practice, in good standing, etc.) and shares results with HRSA (7-10 business days*)

-- HRSA accepts determination, updates portal, and notifies applicant they can apply (Timing: 3-5 business days)
+- HRSA accepts determination, updates portal, and notifies applicant they can re-enter portal to apply (3-5 business days)